 neglect the affairs of this life.
-What we as Christians hope for is that the Lord will come back and take us out of the world before the awfait days of the tribulation period come, and then when they are over and Jeaus comes back to reign, we shall come back with Him is glorified beings to rule and reign over the millennial earth and probably visit charches where once we worshipped and institutions that our money bailt.
+What we as Christians hope for is that the Loed will come back and take us out of the world before the awful days of the tribulation period come, and then when they are over and Jesus comes back to reign, we shall come back with Him is glorified beings to rule and reign over the millennial earth and probably visit churches where once we worshipped and institutions that our money built

-The preacher of the doctrane of the premillennial coming of Christ twields a twoedged sword.
-The unbeliever, when unged to become a Christian, may say, "I am young and there is plenty of time" and so may put off the time of decision.
-But when he is told that it is not a question of time, or the mere subvation of has soul, but that Jesus may be back at any time and it is a question of being ready to meet Him, then he uses the importance of immediate decision.
+The preacher of the doctrine of the premillennial coming of Christ wields a two edged sword.
+The unbeliever, when surged to become a Christian, may say, "I am young and there is plenty of time" and so may put off the time of decision.
+But when he is told that it is not a question of time, or the mere salvation of his soul, but that Jesus may be back at any time and it is a question of being ready to meet Him. then he sees the importance of immediate decis

 Dear reader, are you a Christian, and as a Christian, are you a believer in the blessed hope?
-Are you looking for the speedy coming of the Lord and doing all you ran to hasten His return and thus bring back the Kang?
-If net, I beseech you to dropwarything and sattle the question of "ubther you will be caught up to meet the Lord in the air when He comes and thus escape the avrill days that are coming on the earth-days in which no one can buy or sell tuites he has the annek of the Beast and all those who have that mank are etermally doomed (Revelation 153-15-17).
+Are you looking for the speedy coming of the Lord and doing all you can to hasten His return and thus bring back the King?
+If not, I beseech you to drop everything and settle the question of whether you will be caught up to meet the Lord in the air when He comes and thus escape the awful days that are coming on the earth-days in which no one can buy or sell unless he has the mark of the Beast and all those who have that mark are eternally doomed (Revelation 13.15-17).